European Labour Mobility Congress

 WARM-UP – practical workshops

-• posting of third-country nationals (TCNs),
+• posting of third-country nationals (TCN),

-• longer posting periods,
+• long-term posting scenarios,

 • posting of workers to selected EU Member States,